nuejs/nue/packages/nuejs.org/docs/ux-development.md

 # UX development with Nue
-Best practices for UX and CSS development
+Best practices and recipes for developing great user experiences and keeping your CSS clean and organized.
+Becoming great at CSS might take years, but this document gives you some great pointers and shortcuts to speed up the learning curve.

-## Content first
+## Content comes first { #content-first }
 UX development starts by understanding your reader and perfecting the content for that audience.
-This content determines the design of the site.
+This content determines the design of your site;

 ! content -> design system -> CSS -> motion -> interactivity >> UX

-Start by defining your information architecture and taking an inventory of what needs to go on each page.
-Any element that goes on the screen is content: text, images, lists, tables, navigation, code blocks, and components.
+Take an inventory of what needs to go on each page.
+Any element on the screen is content: text, images, lists, tables, navigation, code blocks, and components.
 The more you know about what will go into the site, the better you can plan the design.

 #### More info:
 * [Balsamiq: Content-First Design](//balsamiq.com/learn/articles/content-first-design/)